Partnering with Law Enforcement and the Criminal and Civil Courts Since 1982

 DNA Typing Using Investigator® 24plex, Identifiler®, & Y-Filer®

 PCR-based DNA analysis is very powerful technology for the discrimination of biological evidence sources.
 It enables scientists to quickly replicate many genes from the small amounts of DNA obtainable from even minute biological deposits and stains.
 Another advantage of PCR-based DNA typing is the ability to analyze samples that have been compromised by environmental factors or microbial proliferation.

 Our laboratory utilizes Investigator® 24plex a Short Tandem Repeat (STR)-based assays for human identification applications.
 The kit includes a multiplex assay which simultaneously amplifies 22 genetic markers or loci, and a gender-determining marker in human DNA providing discrimination potential to uniqueness.
-Investigator® 24plex includes the expanded CODIS, the Combined DNA Index System, core loci used by law enforcement to help identify the likely source of biological evidence.
+Investigator® 24plex includes the expanded CODIS, the Combined DNA Index System, core loci used by law enforcement to help identify the likely source of biological or DNA evidence.